tomas-skalicky/crypto-bot/README.md

 * `Collections.unmodifiableMap(Map.of("trades", String.valueOf(trades),
 "start", String.valueOf(from)));` (violates the rule 3)

-## TODOs:
+## Never-ending TODOs:
-1) use JDK 9, 10, 11 enhancements except JPMS
+1. Upgrade to the latest JDK available on Travis CI.
+See https://docs.travis-ci.com/user/languages/java/#using-java-10-and-later
-2) upgrade to latest JDK
+1. Upgrade to the latest versions of used libraries